Setup SQL Server for TFS

 Move SharePoint to New Hardware for TFS

-You can install SharePoint Foundation using the TFS extensions for SharePoint wizard.
-The TFS wizard will install a fresh copy of SharePoint using the installation of SQL Server you just set up, and then configure the TFS extensions for the new installation of TFS.
+New for this version of TFS, you can install SharePoint Foundation using the TFS extensions for SharePoint wizard.
+The TFS wizard will install a fresh copy of SharePoint using the installation of SQL Server you just set up, and then configure the TFS extensions for the new installtion of TFS.
 After you install SharePoint, you’ll detach its content database to prepare for the migration of the data from your previous SharePoint installation in step 4, Back up and Restore Data.

 For more information: Move SharePoint to New Hardware for TFS